UltraAV Review 2025: Is This Kaspersky Alternative Good?

 UltraAV dashboard for All About Cookies

 We went right to the scan first.
-The quick scan was so quick we thought it wasn’t working at all.
+The quick scan took less than 10 seconds.
 It barely scanned anything, returning results in less than a second.

-We clicked it a few more times to make sure, but it kept running that super speedy scan without really catching anything.
-We already had some EICAR malware test files on our hard drive, and were surprised that the scan didn’t find them.
+We clicked it a few more times to make sure, but it kept running that very quick scan without really catching anything.
+We already had some malware test files on our hard drive, and were surprised that the scan didn’t find them.

 UltraAV scans home screen for All About Cookies